barcradio/ultra-tracker/src/renderer/src/assets/documents/get-started.md

 This function imports **ALL of the entries** that have previously been made by the operator since the start of this race event!
 The Ultra-tracker application has been automatically producing a file containing EVERY entry made by the operator continuously during normal operation!
 This function will restore all of this data to restore the program to the previous state automatically.

 ### Recovery Procedure
-If instructed to do so
+If instructed to do so,
-<span style="color:orange">After the "Recreate Database" has been performed, perform the following steps:</span>
+<span style="color:orange">after the "Recreate Database" has been performed, perform the following steps:</span>

 1. Load the Stations File.
 1. Load the Athletes File.